Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-While the stochastic search HEM can be viewed as a gold standard for model averaging in a heavy-tailed framework, computational challenges emerge in problems involving large model spaces.
+The priors and likelihood in \eqref{eq:g-htem_lik-priors} enable fully Bayesian inference through a Gibbs sampler with a Metropolis-Hastings step for posterior computation.
+While this setup can be viewed as a gold standard for Bayesian model averaging in a heavy-tailed framework, computational challenges emerge in terms of scalability to large model spaces.
 The multimodal nature of the posterior distribution over the models often causes the Gibbs sampler to get trapped in local modes.
 Escaping such entrapment demands the execution of extremely long chains of the sampler and compromises the computational efficiency of the algorithm.
-Resorting to a simplified goal of MAP estimation through EM-like algorithms appears to be a more practical alternative to address the drawbacks of the stochastic search HEM.
+Resorting to a simplified goal of MAP estimation through EM-like algorithms appears to be a more practical alternative to address these computational difficulties.
 However, the lack of uncertainty quantification in such deterministic techniques highlights the continued need for the Gibbs sampler.
 Accordingly, we propose an algorithm that combines the computational efficiency of deterministic MAP estimation with the uncertainty quantification provided by stochastic search MCMC.